harshgaur3103/Image-Locator/README.md

 **IMAGE LOCATOR**

-                This Project is useful for find the Location of any Image.Image Locator can easily find the location on Gooogle Maps.
+                This Project is useful for find the Location of any Image.

+                Image Locator can easily find the location on Gooogle Maps.

-                Its GUI build on python **"TKINTER"** module.
+                Its GUI build on python **TKINTER** module.

-                It uses **"selenium technology"** for access chrome webdriver.
+                It uses **selenium technology** for access chrome webdriver.

                 For accessing image's metadata it uses a python module called **"exif"** .